LinX64/AppsFact/README.md

         }
     ).flowOn(ioDispatcher)
 ```

-This basically works with high order functions, crossinlines and an inline function with different stages for handling the offline caching, fetching the data from server, and etc.
+This basically works with high order functions, cross inlines and an inline function with different
+stages for handling the offline caching, fetching the data from server, and etc.

 **Navigation:**